 Table 1: The implicit contract of many relationships

-I see the behaviours listed above as warning signs that a relationship has gone sour.
-Equally, I see the same behaviours in ineffective organizations and
+I see the behaviours listed above as warning signs that a personal relationship has gone sour.
+Equally, I see the same behaviours in ineffective organizations and teams.

 Andy Matheson, for example, is a 46 year old operations director at a pharmaceutical company who thrives on change.
 Ambitious for the company to improve performance, he has a number of ideas as to how this might be achieved.
 Yet he voices none of them.
 Instead, in board meeting after board meeting, he finds himself passively watching his fellow directors playing out a game.